matteofumagalli1275/bellog/documentation/Readme.md

 |------|-------------|
 | **ChannelUpdate** | Fires when data passes through a specific channel/layer node and matches a condition (Code, Query, or Regex).
 Triggers an associated action. |

-Events can be configured to apply to equivalent layers across channels.

 ---